-The Hirwaun Power Station project will comprise:
+The Hirwaun Power Station project comprises:

 The views of local residents, businesses and other local interest groups were crucial in shaping the final planning application.